TanYa-Go/TanjaG.Portfolio/README.md

 ## Heroku Deployment

 **Create application:**
-1. Navigate to Heroku.com and login.
+1. Navigate to Heroku.com and login
-1. Click on the new button.
+1. Click on the new button
-1. Select create new app.
+1. Select create new app
-1. Enter the app name.
+1. Enter the app name
-1. Select region.
+1. Select region

 **Set up connection to Github Repository:**